elixir-webrtc/ex_webrtc/guides/intro.md

 will arrive as messages after the negotiation.

 > #### Where are the tracks? {: .tip}
-> In the context of Elixir WebRTC, a track is simply an _track id_, _ids_ of streams this track belongs to and a _type_ (audio/video).
+> In the context of Elixir WebRTC, a track is simply a _track id_, _ids_ of streams this track belongs to, and a _type_ (audio/video).
 > We can either add tracks to the PeerConnection (these tracks will be used to *send* data when calling `PeerConnection.send_rtp/4` and
 > for each one of the tracks, the remote peer should fire the `ontrack` handler)
-> or handle remote tracks (which you are notified about with messages from the PeerConnection process: `{:ex_webrtc, _from, {:track, track}}`)
+> or handle remote tracks (which you are notified about with messages from the PeerConnection process: `{:ex_webrtc, _from, {:track, track}}`).
 > These are used when handling messages with RTP packets: `{:ex_webrtc, _from, {:rtp, _rid, track_id, packet}}`.
 >
-> Alternatively, all of the tracks can be obtained by iterating over transceivers
+> Alternatively, all of the tracks can be obtained by iterating over the transceivers:
 >
 > ```elixir
 > transceivers =